Healthdirect Free Australian health advice you can count on.

 Key facts

-• Mouth cancer is an aggressive type of cancer that can affect your lips, tongue or inner mouth.
+• Mouth cancer is an aggressive cancer that can affect your lips, tongue or the inside of your mouth.

-• Risk factors include smoking, drinking alcohol, poor mouth hygiene and chewing betel nut.
+• Risk factors include smoking, drinking alcohol and poor oral hygiene.

-• Mouth cancer is often diagnosed at a late stage, but your chances of treatment success are greater the earlier it is detected.
+• Mouth cancer is often diagnosed at a late stage.

 What is mouth cancer?

-Mouth cancer, also known as oral cancer, develops when abnormal cells grow and divide inside your mouth.
+Mouth cancer, also known as oral cancer, develops when abnormal cells grow inside your mouth.
+It’s a type of head and neck cancer.

-Mouth cancer usually begins in your lips, tongue or floor of your mouth, but it can also be found in the roof of your mouth, tonsils, gums, cheeks and salivary glands.
+Mouth cancer usually begins in your lips, tongue or the floor of your mouth.
+It can also affect the roof of your mouth, tonsils, gums, cheeks and salivary glands.

-Most mouth cancers are squamous cell carcinomas (cancer that grows from the squamous cell layer in your skin).
+Most mouth cancers are squamous cell carcinomas, which grow from the squamous (flat) cells in your skin.

 What are the symptoms of mouth cancer?

-• a painless lump, or a red or white patch in your mouth, lip, throat or neck
+• a lump or red or white patch in your mouth

-• a mouth ulcer (sore) that won’t heal
+• a mouth ulcer (sore) or blood blister in the mouth that won’t heal

 • problems chewing, swallowing or moving your jaw